lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 The `DelegationContract` is itself an **[ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) signer**: it implements `isValidSignature(hash, signature)`.
 The integrator (protocol) contract treats the `DelegationContract` address as the signing principal and verifies a relayed signature by calling that contract's `isValidSignature(hash, signature)`.

-All of the delegation indirection lives inside `isValidSignature`: it resolves the current effective delegatee via `getDelegatee()` and validates the signature against it.
+All of the delegation indirection lives inside `isValidSignature`: it resolves the current effective delegate via `getDelegate()` and validates the signature against it.
 This keeps the integrator **delegation-agnostic**.
-The contract fails closed: with no effective delegatee (never assigned, revoked, or terminated) — `getDelegatee()` is `address(0)`.
+The contract fails closed: with no effective delegate (never assigned, revoked, or terminated) — `getDelegate()` is `address(0)`.

 The integrator must know which `DelegationContract` to check.
 The address must be relayed alongside the signature, so the signature is bound to a specific delegation contract and the integrator reads the target from the message.

 ```
-Off-chain bot (delegatee)          DelegationContract              Protocol contract
+Off-chain bot (delegate)          DelegationContract              Protocol contract
         │                                  │                              │
         │  sign message (hot key)          │                              │
         │─ signature + DelegationContract addr relayed off-chain ────────►│